There is a revolution taking place in people’s gardens.

 The demand for Organic products; mistrust of chemical companies; the longing for a simpler time; near complete chemical resistance in some pests; and an adjusted sense of what constitutes garden productivity have all played a role in the major increase in demand for biological controls like beneficial insects.

 So what is stopping you, and many others from jumping on this bandwagon?
 For most, it comes down to the time they spend in the garden.
 Many only notice pests when it is a problem instead of noticing when they first appear in small numbers, or anticipating (based on previous years) when they will appear.
-If people wait until they see a problem, using good bugs not only will frustrate them (as conditions will worsen before getting better) but it will also cost more money than most chemical pesticides.
+If people wait until they see a problem, using good bugs not only will frustrate them (as conditions will worsen before getting better) but it will also cost more money than some chemical pesticides.
 When people consider the cost in dollars between using beneficial insects vs chemical sprays they are failing to truly measure “cost.”
 This, I call the Stupid Threshold, since it really shouldn’t exist.
-The “cost” of using chemicals is beyond dollar signs.
+The “cost” of using chemicals is beyond dollars.
 It will harm the environment; you will then have to rely on chemicals (as it would have killed the good bugs); your plants actually suffer from the chemicals (chemical companies don’t tell you that); and in some cases you are eating it.
 The other hang-up in using beneficial insects, is that people don’t understand bugs – “How do I get them?
 What sort of package is it in?
 Won’t they just fly or crawl into my neighbours yard?
 What bugs do I have and what bugs do I need?”
 Unlike the “stupid threshold”, there is nothing stupid about these questions.
 Buying beneficial insects is a new concept for many, and the education that goes along with it is immense.
 So, let’s work on that.

 Prepare your garden; Prepare for battle!

 As a home gardener, you spend much of the winter planning your spring garden chores, dreaming up ambitious goals or images of what your space will look like by June and in September.
 Your garden, under a blanket of snow or the darkness of rain appears to be a blank canvas.
-However, just as your bulbs are sitting in wait for an opportunity to spring-forth, so are the pests.
+However, just as your bulbs are sitting in-wait for an opportunity to spring-forth, so are the pests.

 In this natural model, your young plants will be fed upon, and sometimes killed by pests.
 To make matters worse, chemical residues, the overall reduction in micro-fauna from human interference as well as the reduction of wild areas, all contribute to a reduction in the predators upon which you rely.